 Holey Moley, Clarke Quay, 3B River Valley Rd, Singapore 179024, p.
 800 492 2410

 41. Orchid Bowl

 Strike yourself a pile of fun by donning a pair of funky bowling shoes (available for hire on-site) for a spot of tenpin bowling at an Orchid Bowl.
 Suitable for kids of all ages (once able to walk, of course), bowling is one of the best affordable indoor activities for kids and the whole family.

 Orchid Bowl, various locations.

-This martial arts school specialises in Taekwondo and Brazilian Jiu-Jitsu classes, with lessons running every day for different age groups and skill levels.
+This martial arts school specialises in Muay Thai, Brazilian Jiu-Jitsu classes and MMA, with lessons running every day for different age groups and skill levels.
 Kids as young as three can join in these classes designed to help children build confidence, develop a positive attitude, and pick up some cool life lessons along the way.